shobhit-shukla/auto_seed/README.md

 5. **Development**: Describes how to install the gem locally and release a new version.
 6. **Contributing**: Provides guidelines for contributing to the project.
 7. **License**: Mentions the project’s license.

-Make sure to replace placeholders such as `your_username` with your actual GitHub username and adjust any other project-specific details as needed.